-Although confusing which type of mint (peppermint versus spearmint) to use in your recipe won’t necessarily ruin your creation, there are differences between the two in terms of flavor and uses.
+Although confusing which type of mint to use in your recipe won’t necessarily ruin your creation, there are differences between the two in terms of flavor and uses.
 Before getting into what each herb is, let’s go over their key differences:

 Compared to peppermint, spearmint has a delicate flavor and fragrance that is often described as sweet.
 It gets its flavor from the chemical ingredient carvone, which is much subtler than the aforementioned menthol and doesn’t evoke the same cooling sensation.
 Spearmint’s uses are primarily restricted to the culinary and commercial realms (think shaving creams and toothpaste).
 But it does have some notable healing effects, such as the ability to alleviate nausea and hiccups.

 The herb’s most well-known use is in Wrigley’s Extra Spearmint Gum (you know the one!), so it might come as a surprise that in cooking, spearmint is often found in savory recipes—the opposite of peppermint.
 Whether it’s blended into a tzatziki sauce, drizzled over a rack of lamb, carefully folded into a spring roll or muddled into a refreshing mojito, spearmint is sure to let the dish’s other flavors shine alongside it, which is why it’s a favorite ingredient of many chefs around the world.

 Peppermint is an incredibly pungent—almost spicy—herb.
 (Its name is starting to seem a bit more fitting, huh?)
 And though peppermint is perhaps the better known of the two, it’s actually a natural hybrid of spearmint and water mint.
 This explains why it is so much more potent than its counterpart.
 Because peppermint is a mix of two types of mint, it contains a higher content of menthol.